moaz-shamim/Complete_Backend/04Profesional_Backend_Setup/QuickStart.md

 23. Install Prettier plugins so that we can work professionally in a team.

 Developers use Prettier and its plugins to ensure a consistent and maintainable codebase, improve collaboration, and save time on manual code formatting.
 It has become a valuable tool in modern development workflows.

+`.prettierrc`
+The .prettierrc file is a configuration file used by the Prettier code formatter.
+It allows you to customize various formatting options to match the coding style preferences of your project.
+This file typically resides in the root directory of your project.

+`.prettierignore`
+The .prettierignore file is used to specify files and directories that should be excluded from Prettier formatting.
+It works similarly to the commonly used .gitignore file but is specific to Prettier.